gounselor/Teensy11/README.md

   cp empty.rkx d.rk2
   # attach disks and tape:
   rk 0 r.rk0
-    # not needed now, but later, if disks are not mounted inside v6 you can
+    # not needed now, but later for the source and doc disks.
-    # always ctrl-p and adjust disks / tapes
+    # If disks are not mounted inside v6 you can always ctrl-p and adjust disks / tapes:
+    # for example:
+    # rk 1 s.rk1
-    # (rk 1 s.rk1, rk 2 d.rk2)
+    # rk 2 d.rk2
   tm 0 v6.tape
     # (https://www.tuhs.org/Archive/Distributions/Research/Ken_Wellsch_v6/v6.tape.gz)
     # might need deblock from: